LibreTexts/jupyterhub-templates/faqrenderer/faq.md

   ![Conda Create command](conda-create.png)

   *Do not worry if you recieve a warning about newer versions of conda when running the `conda create` command.
-Just proceed through the installation by pressing `y` or by initially running `conda create` with a `-y` flag at the end.*
+Just proceed through the installation when prompted by pressing `y` or by initially running `conda create` with a `-y` flag at the end.*

-3. Activate your environment using `conda activate your_env_name`.
+3. After the environment has been built, activate it using `conda activate your_env_name`.
 You should now see `(your_env_name)` at the beginning of the terminal prompt.
 This indicates that the environment is active.
 Note that the environment will only be active within that specific terminal session.
 To deactivate, run `conda deactivate`.

   ![Conda Activate command](conda-activate.png)